 Statistics matter and how statistics are presented matter.
-Here we talk about how the Costa Rica murder rate in 2020 compares with its Central American neighbors.
+In this annually updated article, we talk about how the Costa Rica murder rate in 2021 compared with its Central American neighbors.

 One of the most frequent discussions on the expat social media groups in Costa Rica is about crime and safety.
 Time and time again someone not in Costa Rica asks about crime and it sets off a gigantic controversy among those of us here in-country.

 You see a chasm opening up between those who say Costa Rica has very little or no crime and those who say Costa Rica is a crime-ridden hellhole.

 The crime-ridden-hellhole guys deride the no-crime guys as “unicorns” and the no-crime guys call the crime-ridden people “angry” or “bitter”.
 They’re told they hate Costa Rica and need to leave.
 Ludicrous.
 Talk about contentious.